 Microsoft, like other large license sellers, has a strategy devoted: 'Secondary PCs also account for a significant portion of the computers used in education and community technology access programs that help young people and adults develop the skills necessary to participate in the information economy.
 In Canada, for example, the Microsoft-supported Computers for Schools partnership donates about 100,000 PCs a year to Canadian schools.'
 Young (Microsoft) taught, old (Microsoft) user?
 World-wide children educated never to know that there are other options or brands.

-Other models to make people acquainted with the product are other so-called social models, carefully described in Microsoft’s April 2008 'A vision for affordable computing.
-Breaking through the affordability conundrum' (PDF).
+Other models to make people acquainted with the product are other so-called social models, carefully described in Microsoft’s 'A vision for affordable computing.
+Breaking through the affordability conundrum' (April 2008 WP_Affordable_%20Computing_ENG.pdf).
 Described business models include rent, internet cafe, multi-user use of single PCs, super-cheap software and others.

 There are two major forces at work here: price and simplicity.
 Price: “believe me - I give you a major discount, so cheap you do not have to steal my software elsewhere”.
 An offer you cannot refuse.
 And on simplicity: “I provide you with an operating system, a browser, an office suite, email, graphics suite, multimedia and more”.
 Both claims are not Microsoft-only but nobody knows that...